AleMorales9011/ForgeWare/src/08-Security.md

 # Security Testing

+Security testing helps uncover weaknesses and vulnerabilities in software that could be exploited by malicious actors.
+Regular security testing can help prevent data breaches and other security incidents by proactively identifying and mitigating risks.

 1. Vulnerability scanning: Regularly scanning systems and applications for vulnerabilities.
 2. Penetration testing: Conducting simulated attacks to identify weaknesses.
 3. Security audits: Performing regular security assessments.